EitanADA/U17App/README.md

 * Feedback on whether the answer is correct
 * Buttons will set the level at the start of the game
 * A timer has been added and will count down from the selected times entered
+* 10 questions per game
+* Scores displayed at the end

 ## Still needs to be added
-* Generating 10 questions per game
 * Beautify